Two distinct strands, but with a common thread.

 The energy and the light in this place is unlike any I’ve known before and living here is a daily immersion in a breathtaking (sometimes overpowering) drama played out by the elements.
 The process of pressing forward with this new imagery, not knowing what the next piece will bring or where it will take me, is very exciting - it has taken on an energy of its own.

-Each piece seems to grow out of the previous ones, to teach the eye and the hand something new, often with an increasing sense of boldness and vigour.
-To let the hand, the pigment, the paper and the water grapple - and then act in unison, giving form to my (inner) experience of the drama unfolding beyond my window."
+Each piece seems to grow out of the previous ones, to teach the eye and the hand something new.
+To let the hand, the pigment, the paper and the water grapple - and then act in unison, giving form to an (inner) experience of the drama unfolding beyond my window."

 Graduated with Honours B.A.
 (Fine Art), University of Guelph in 1980, with one undergraduate year of study at L’Ecole des Beaux-Arts and L’Université de Franche-Comté, Besançon, France.